Computable randomness and betting for computable probability spaces: Computable randomness with respect to computable probability spaces

 (\ref{enu:vitali_cover}) implies (\ref{enu:integral}): Let $g=\sum_{n}\mathbf{1}_{V_{n}}$. \end{proof} In this next proposition, I show the standard randomness implications (as in formula~(\ref{eq:ran-hierarchy})) still hold. \begin{prop} Let $(\mathcal{X},\mu)$ be a computable probability space.
 If $x\in\mathcal{X}$ is Martin-Löf random, then $x$ is computably random (with respect to every cell decomposition $\mathcal{A}$).
 If $x\in\mathcal{X}$ is computably random (with respect to a cell decomposition $\mathcal{A}$), then $x$ is Schnorr random, and hence Kurtz random.\end{prop} \begin{proof} The statement on Martin-Löf randomness follows from the bounded Martin-Löf test (Theorem~\ref{thm:comp_rand_defs}\,(\ref{enu:bounded})).

 For the last statement, assume $x$ is not Schnorr random.
 If $x$ is an unrepresented point or in a null cell, then $x$ is not computably random by Definition~\ref{def:comp_rand}.
-Else, there is some Vitali cover $(V_{n})$ where $\sum_{n}\mu(V_{n})$ is computable and $(V_{n})$ Vitali-covers $x$.
+Else, there is some Solovay test $(V_{n})$ where $\sum_{n}\mu(V_{n})$ is computable and $(V_{n})$ Solovay covers $x$.
 Define $\nu\colon2^{<\omega}\rightarrow[0,\infty)$ as $\nu(\sigma)=\sum_{n}\mu(V_{n}\cap[\sigma]_{\mathcal{A}})$.
 Then clearly, $\mu(V_{n}\cap[\sigma]_{\mathcal{A}})\leq\nu(\sigma)$ for all $n$ and $\sigma$.
-By the Vitali cover test (Theorem~\ref{thm:comp_rand_defs}~(\ref{enu:vitali_cover})), it is enough to show that $\nu$ is a computable measure.
+By the Solovay test (Theorem~\ref{thm:comp_rand_defs}~(\ref{enu:vitali_cover})), it is enough to show that $\nu$ is a computable measure.
 It is straightforward to verify that $\nu(\sigma0)+\nu(\sigma1)=\nu(\sigma)$.
-As for the computability of $\nu$; notice $\nu(\sigma)$ is lower semicomputable for each $\sigma$ since $\mu$ is a computable probability measure (see Definition~\ref{def:comp_prob_meas}).
-Then since $\nu(\varepsilon)=\sum_{n}\mu(V_{n})$ is computable, $\nu$ is a computable measure.\end{proof} \begin{thm} The definition for computable randomness does not depend on the choice of cell decomposition.\end{thm} \begin{proof} Before giving the details, here is the main idea.
+As for the computability of $\nu$; notice $\nu(\sigma)$ is lower semicomputable uniformly from $\sigma$, since $\mu$ is a computable probability measure (see Definition~\ref{def:comp_prob_meas}).
+Then since $\nu(\varepsilon)=\sum_{n}\mu(V_{n})$ is computable, $\nu$ is a computable measure.\end{proof} \begin{thm} The definition of computable randomness does not depend on the choice of cell decomposition.\end{thm} \begin{proof} Before giving the details, here is the main idea.
 It suffices to convert a test with respect to one cell decomposition $\mathcal{A}$ to another test which covers the same points, but is with respect to a different cell decomposition $\mathcal{B}$.
 In order to do this, take a bounding measure $\nu$ with respect to $\mathcal{A}$ (which is really a measure on $2^{\omega}$) and transfer it to an actual measure $\pi$ on $\mathcal{X}$.
 Then transfer $\pi$ back to a bounding measure $\kappa$ with respect to $\mathcal{B}$.
-In order to guarantee that this will work, we will assume $\nu$ satisfies the absolute-continuity condition of formula~\ref{eq:abs-cont}, which ensures that $\pi$ exists and is absolutely continuous with respect to $\mu$.
+In order to guarantee that this will work, we will assume $\nu$ satisfies the absolute-continuity condition~\ref{eq:abs-cont}, which ensures that $\pi$ exists and is absolutely continuous with respect to $\mu$.